ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 # ■ sīla [resources]

-The gradual training tells you the macro stages you are in.
+The gradual taming tells you the macro stages you are in.
 The dhammapada tells you the next concrete behaviorus you should focus to conquer by applying the middle way.
 The verses of the dhammapada are straightforward to apply...

 > Non by hatred are hatred ever pacified here in the world, they are pacified by no hatred; this is the eternal law.
 >